Estimate Time5 min

 8 retirement mistakes to avoid

-It’s also important to consider how well a location will work for you as you continue to age.
+Take into account how well a location will work for you as you continue to age.
 Mobility around the house—as well as around town—is going to become more important each year.
-You may want to think about finding a walkable community or a home with good access to public transportation to help ensure you can get around easily and safely, helping you maintain independence as long as possible.
+If you're considering a move, you may want to think about finding a walkable community or a home with good access to public transportation to help ensure you can get around easily and safely, and your maintain independence as long as possible.
+You may also want to consider how close you want to be to your friends, family, and communities.

-It’s also important to keep in mind that, depending on your income sources during retirement, you may have to pay taxes on your Social Security benefits.
+Depending on your income sources during retirement, you may have to pay taxes on your Social Security benefits.
 If your Social Security benefits are your only source of retirement income, then in most cases your benefits will not be taxed.
-On the other hand, if you have substantial retirement income in addition to your Social Security benefits, like a pension or income from investments, you’ll likely need to pay taxes on your benefits.
+Conversely, if you have substantial retirement income in addition to your Social Security benefits, like a pension or income from investments, you’ll likely need to pay taxes on your benefits.
+Additionally, depending on what US state you live in, you may have to pay state tax on your Social Security benefits, in addition to federal tax.
+As of 2026, 8 US states tax Social Security benefits.2

 3. Don’t ignore inflation